MossGoblin/factorization/README.md

 Composite numbers have one or more factorizations.
 Example:
 12 =
-12
+* 12
-2 x 6
+* 2 x 6
-2 x 2 x 3
+* 2 x 2 x 3

-Each of the factorizations represents am n-dimentional cube, where n is the number of factors in that particular factorization.
+Each of the factorizations represents an n-dimentional cube, where n is the number of factors in that particular factorization.
 Each  n-cube for the same composite number can be said to have the same volume (in this example 12) and can also be assigned value for surface.

 Let's have a look only at the prime factorizations of composite objects - in this case 2 x 2 x 3.
-This object has volume of 12 and a surface of 34.
+This object has volume of 12 and a surface of 26.

 Consider blowing up a non-elastic baloon.
 Blowing up a rigid airtight membrane is a process of trying to make it encompass as larger volume as possible, when you have a fixed surface.